 Our consolidated statement of operations for the year ended December 31, 2015 includes Novartis AH revenue of \$1.02 billion.
-Novartis AH has been partially integrated into our animal health segment and as a result of these integration efforts, certain parts of the animal health business are operating on a combined basis, and we cannot distinguish the operations between Novartis AH and our legacy animal health business.
+For 2015, Novartis AH was partially integrated into our animal health segment and as a result of these integration efforts, certain parts of the animal health business were operating on a combined basis, and we could not distinguish the operations between Novartis AH and our legacy animal health business.